apmp-dxfg/apmp-dxfg.github.io/_posts/2022-10-21-DXFG-end-of-year-webinar.md

    NMIs are at various stages of their evolution towards Digital Transformation.
 In this short talk, Sunny will share the NPL journey which started during 2020.
 Growing over time they looked at how to take the entire organisation, together, forwards step by step.
 In this talk you will hear about some highlights, challenges and considerations that have been experienced along the way and future directions.

 * Mr. Benjamin Long, NIST (USA), _"Considerations and Themes in Digitalization and the Role of Modelling for Metrology"_

+   **Abstract**

+   This talk will share some of the initial experiences from a pilot project in metrology digitalization at NIST, called Digital NIST.
+   It will also explore some considerations of the nature and role of models and modeling in this and similar efforts in the process of digitalization of metrology.

 * Dr. Hugo Gasca Aragon, CENAM (Mexico), _Topic to be confirmed_